 As stated above, LPRs have due process rights that cannot be summarily taken away without an order from a judge.
 Therefore, it is imperative that you do not sign any documents that are unfamiliar or seem to not be in your best interest.
 Ask to contact your attorney.
 You may be detained longer as a result, but your rights will be protected.

 Customs and Border Patrol (“CBP”) Agents have a lot of discretion to take travelers into Secondary Screening.
-Some circumstance where this applies are if you have traveled abroad many times or if you have certain convictions that the Agent deems render you inadmissible.
+Some circumstance where this applies is if you have traveled abroad many times or if you have certain convictions that the Agent deems render you inadmissible.

 I have an arrest record.
 I am not a citizen.
 Is it safe to travel abroad?

 The answer is “it depends.”
 Convictions for certain crimes can render a person inadmissible under the Immigration and Nationality Act (INA).
-If you are an LPR, have been convicted of a crime and are a national of one of the seven countries effected by the Order, you should seek the advice of an attorney before you make any travel plans.
+If you are an LPR, have been convicted of a crime and are a national of one of the seven countries affected by the Order, you should seek the advice of an attorney before you make any travel plans.

 The above also applies to citizens of countries not subject to the Executive Order, and for green card holders in general.
 There are reports that CBP has asked LPRs from countries that are not affected by the ban to sign documents relinquishing their status as a Lawful Permanent Residents.
 The level of scrutiny placed on all visa holders, immigrant and otherwise, has increased dramatically in a short time.
 If you have an arrest or a conviction and are not a citizen, seek the advice of counsel prior to traveling abroad.

 It is not clear which, if any of the provisions of the Executive Order, will be upheld, but in the meantime, news reports suggest that CBP and the Department of Homeland Security (“DHS”) will continue to deny people entry at ports of entry and will, though airline abroad, prevent people from embarking on trips to the United States if they are citizens of the affected countries.
 Visas are issued by the United States State Department and do not confer the right of automatic entry into the United States.
 The CBP permits entry.
 Although, the granting of a visa usually means that the holder of a visa will be permitted to enter the United States that is not always the case.
-Two examples of when a visa holder may denied entry are if the person is believed to be a threat to the security of the United States and if the visa holder is a suspected drug trafficker.
+Two examples of when a visa holder may be denied entry are if the person is believed to be a threat to the security of the United States and if the visa holder is a suspected drug trafficker.

 Is there anything I can do to lessen the impact on my situation?